xonixx/xonixx.github.io/parameterized_goals.md

 ## Implementation process

-Idea of parameterized goals lived for quite some time in my head.
+The idea of parameterized goals lived for quite some time in my head.
 The first design attempt was [this](https://github.com/xonixx/makesure/issues/96).
 But it appeared to be a dead end in this form (simply, I didn't like the result), so it was discarded.

 A lot of time has passed.
 [Russia started aggressive and genocidal full scale war against my country 🇺🇦Ukraine](https://en.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine).